jackharbon/walkerrr-mobile-app/README.md

 4. Open a modal window by clicking the green button "<> Code" and copy the link to your fork which looks like this: `https://github.com/your_github_name/walkerrr-mobile-app.git`
 5. Open your Terminal (for Windows read [this](https://github.com/microsoft/terminal) and [this](https://learn.microsoft.com/en-us/windows/terminal/)) and navigate `cd /path/to/folder` to your projects folder.

--  check Node.js installation
+-  Check Node.js installation
    ```sh
    node -v
    ```
--  check NPM installation
+-  Ceck NPM installation
    ```sh
    npm -v
    ```
--  clone repository to your computer (change `your_github_name` to your actual GitHub login)
+-  Clone repository to your computer (change `your_github_name` to your actual GitHub login)
    ```sh
    git clone https://github.com/your_github_name/walkerrr-mobile-app.git
    ```
--  navigate to repo folder
+-  Navigate to repo folder
    ```sh
    cd walkerrr-mobile-app
    ```
--  open Visual Studio Code
+-  Open Visual Studio Code
    ```sh
    code .
    ```